 Co-financing for the Programme shall amount to at least 10% of the Union contribution (Art.
-12.1 of the IR) and shall come from sources other than the Union (contribution of the beneficiary)..
+12.1 of the IR) and shall come from sources other than the Union (contribution of the beneficiary).
+No co-financing of the Union contribution shall be required for expenditure incurred and paid as included in the Programme annual accounts for the accounting year from 1 July 2020 to 30 June 2021 (Art.
+12.4 of the IR).

 The percentage of Union contribution to projects shall be defined in the CfPs and the grant contracts.
-As agreed among participating countries, the Programme does not intend to co-finance the TA, which shall be entirely financed from EU sources In the future, if needed, the Programme will consider options for co-financing the TA from national sources possibly in the form of salaries of the participating countries institutions' staff involved in Programme implementation.
+As agreed among participating countries, the Programme does not intend to co-finance the TA, which shall be entirely financed from EU sources.
+In the future, if needed, the Programme will consider options for co-financing the TA from national sources possibly in the form of salaries of the participating countries institutions' staff involved in Programme implementation.
 Decision regarding the modification of the TA financing shall be taken by the JMC.